dsw7/SCAM/README.md

 <p align="justify">
 A 3 DOF SCARA style manipulator designed, built and programmed for automating the loading of the Corning 353072 96-well microplate.
 This repository contains code for modelling SCAM forward and inverse kinematics.
 See individual folders for more information.
+See the `docs/` directory for more information.
 </p>

 ---